tsduck/tsduck/src/doc/automation.md

 ~~~

 So, building a release is as simple as running that script.
 After a couple
-of hours, all binaries and build log files are available in the `installers`
+of hours, all binaries and build log files are available in the `pkg/installers`
 subdirectory.

 Be sure to check that all binaries are present.
 Check the log files if